- Finance & Tech

 Chances are if you have been around Youtube, you would have seen this guy.
 He’s an Australian YouTuber that spends his videos in complete silence, with nothing but the sounds of the tropical North Queensland Australian rainforest to hear and the sounds of him working on progressing through history’s greatest technological breakthroughs.
 What’s best is that never once has he used a tool from the real world, it’s all mud, sticks, clay, and things that he finds on the jungle floor around him to build his empire.

 Even if you are never thinking about survival in the wild, this guy is just perfect for the entertainment of seeing the amazing things he creates.
-Because he is one of my favorite YouTube survival channels, I made a selection of his greatest how-to videos over in my post on bushcraft skills.
+Because he is one of my favorite YouTube survival shows, I made a selection of his greatest how-to videos over in my post on bushcraft skills.

 If you have ever searched on Youtube for anything related to survival or wilderness survival tips you might have come across Austrian survivalist Survival Lilly.
 She runs a channel with content based on wilderness survival (primitive and modern), long-term survival, and urban survival.
 It is also quite refreshing to see her popularity as a female survivalist, as survival and prepper channels are primarily males.
 Survival Lilly’s channel gives a great refreshing insight into survivalism and prepping.